Kevin Taylor (serial killer)

-Kevin Taylor (born June 11, 1974) is an American serial killer and rapist who strangled four prostitutes to death in Chicago between June and August 2001, later discarding their bodies across multiple areas.
+Kevin Taylor (born June 11, 1974) is an American serial killer who strangled four prostitutes to death following sexual encounters in Chicago, Illinois, between June and August 2001.
 After a would be fifth victim survived and identified him, Taylor was arrested and sentenced to multiple life terms in 2006.

 Early life

 Taylor was born on June 11, 1974.
 Throughout his childhood, he was placed in numerous foster homes as both of his parents were convicts.
 Taylor lodged his first arrest in 1993 for burglary, for which he was sent to serve four years in prison.
 In 1999, he was convicted for the unlawful use of a weapon.
 In December 2000 he was granted work at a Cheesecake Factory on North Michigan Avenue, where he started working as a cook.
 By the summer of 2001, Taylor was living with his girlfriend and his two children in Edwardsville.

 Murders

 Taylor, an avid frequenter of prostitutes, chose them as his murder victims.
 He would approach his would-be victims and make arrangements to meet up and have sex.
 He would then take them to secluded locations and would proceed to get into drug-induced arguments about the cost of sex, which resulted in him strangling them to death.